GAWKmdk/Google-map-geo-business-tags/readme.txt

 Minor UI adjustments, syntax amends, fixed tutorial bug with display markers not visable and made a search table with google searchable urls mainly for functionality purposes.

+You will need to signup for Google Map API and put that API key in the settings.json file for the map to refresh and display layers correctly.